eventnetusa/eventnet/src/_work/partners-drive-thru-discovery-experiences.md

       * Four touchpoints
         * Welcome and data collection/raffle entry
-        * Activities showcasing in-center social events
+        * Virtual activity showcasing in-center social events
         * Broker engagement and eligibility Q&A
         * Thank you, food distribution and invitation for concierge style virtual tour
       * Set dressed with branded backdrop, signage and balloon arch